List of people who have crossed Canada on foot: Melanie Vogel

 Melanie Vogel became the first woman to complete a coast-to-coast-to-coast through-hike on the Trans Canada Trail.
-She started her journey in Cape Spear, NL on 2 June 2017 and completed her 20,000 km journey at Point Zero of the Trans Canada Trail at Clover Point in Victoria, BC on 12 November 2022.
-In addition to walking from the Atlantic to the Pacific oceans, she also traveled north to the Arctic ocean; following the Trans Canada Trail.
+She started her journey in Cape Spear, Newfoundland, on 2 June 2017 and completed her 20,000 km journey at Point Zero of the Trans Canada Trail at Clover Point in Victoria, British Columbia on 12 November 2022.
+In addition to walking from the Atlantic to the Pacific oceans, she also traveled north to the Arctic Ocean; following the Trans Canada Trail.

-She was recognised by the Royal Canadian Geographical Society, who awarded her with a Women’s Expedition Grant in 2019.
+She was recognised by the Royal Canadian Geographical Society, who awarded her with a Women's Expedition Grant in 2019.
 The duration of Vogel's trek was extended due to the COVD-19 pandemic.

+Ken Weldrick

+Ken Weldrick (born in MacKayville, Quebec) was a 23-year-old social worker from Vancouver, British Columbia, who embarked on a cross-Canada jog in December 1974.
+Known as The Happy Jogger, Weldrick aimed to raise awareness and funds (he raised $17,000), dedicated to supporting mentally and physically challenged individuals.
+He was motivated by his disillusionment with government closures of training facilities for vulnerable populations.

+Weldrick was sponsored by Adidas, Life Brand Vitamins (Shoppers Drug Mart), and Three Vets (a former outdoor and surplus store in Vancouver).
+His journey began in Vancouver, British Colulmbia, and took him across the country through extreme winter conditions, covering thousands of kilometers on foot.

+During his run through the Prairies, in subzero temperatures, Ken suffered serious frostbite to his face, hands and feet and was hospitalized for 2 months, before he recommenced his run.

+His run concluded in Newfoundland in July 1975.
+Local newspapers documented his progress, including The Westmount Examiner, which noted his passage through Westmount, Quebec, on 19 June 1975.
+Later, on July 2, 1975, Green Bay News reported that Minister Tom Doyle welcomed him in front of the Confederation Building in Newfoundland, marking the completion of his cross-country journey.

+Despite being one of the earliest known individuals to run across Canada, Weldrick's story remains largely undocumented in mainstream history.

 Michael Yellowlees

 Michael Yellowlees completed an 8,000-kilometre fundraising walk across Canada on 5 December 2021 when he arrived at Cape Spear on the eastern edge of Newfoundland.
-He began his walk in Tofino, BC at the start on 5 March 2021.
+He began his walk in Tofino, British Columbia on 5 March 2021.
 He raised more than $60,000 for the Trees for Life charity.
 Yellowlees was accompanied by Luna, his Husky dog.